Skip to main content

 Frequently Asked Questions

 Not necessarily.
 Research shows that above a baseline threshold, additional per-pupil spending has diminishing returns.
 How money is spent matters more than how much is spent.
-Some of the highest-scoring schools in the DataScore system operate with below-average funding.
+Some of the highest-performing schools operate with below-average funding.

-No rating system captures everything.
-The DataScore measures academic outcomes — proficiency, growth, graduation rates.
-It does not measure arts programs, social-emotional learning, school safety, or student happiness.
+No data source captures everything.
+Proficiency rates, graduation rates, and enrollment data measure academic outcomes.
+They do not measure arts programs, social-emotional learning, school safety, or student happiness.
 These intangible factors are important but require in-person evaluation.